-- We promote breastfeeding friendly public health policy and supportive environments by encouraging workplaces and communities to support women to initiate and maintain breastfeeding.
+We encourage supportive environments by working in collaboration with employers and communities to support women to initiate and maintain breastfeeding.

 We have developed a dedicated Breastfeeding Friendly Workplaces website. www.bfw.org.nz ,it provides information for women returning to work including information on expressing and storing breast milk, women’s stories and guidance on negotiating with their employers.
 The website also provides information for employers including the business benefits of being breastfeeding friendly and information regarding legislation.
 It also addresses some common employer concerns associated with implementing breastfeeding friendly policies and practice.